neuertlab/TrueSpot-ReferenceData/Documentation.md

 ### Performance Metrics - Simulated Images
 The boiler-plate R code used to run statistical tests for all analyses of simulated images can be found in `scripts/Figure Generation/simResults.R`.
 This code was written to be modified on the spot as needed (generally by swapping in and out variable names for desired parameters) and run interpreted.

 The statistics obtained for the three primary performance metrics (Maximum Recall, PR-AUC, and auto threshold F-Score) were 25th, 50th, and 75th percentiles, mean, standard deviation, and Mann-Whitney test statistics/ p-value for comparisons between tool result distributions on each of the two simulated image sets.
-These are all reported in one of the supplementary tables (Table S1A-C as of time of writing).
+These are all reported in one of the supplementary tables (Table S1A-C).

 Base code for distribution stat retrieval (using PR-AUC as example):
 ```